Quinta (Celhaus Quintessence) NAC, S-NJC (Superior), OJC, O-NTN, NCC TDInc

 DNA Profile: V500086

-Quinta has a Health Award Certificate of Recognition from the German Shepherd Dog Club of America!
+Quinta had a Health Award Certificate of Recognition from the German Shepherd Dog Club of America!

-Quinta is mother of the X Litter, sired by Caz, whelped January 29, 2007; the A Litter, sired by Chaos, whelped November 25, 2008; the CC Litter, sired by Kway vom Posthorn SchH3, whelped November 3, 2009 (I kept Lively from that litter); and the EE Litter, sired by Chaos, whelped May 21, 2010.
-She is grandmother of the FF Litter (Lively bred to Chaos, whelped March 4, 2012).
+Quinta was the mother of the X Litter, sired by Caz, whelped January 29, 2007; the A Litter, sired by Chaos, whelped November 25, 2008; the CC Litter, sired by Kway vom Posthorn SchH3, whelped November 3, 2009 (I kept Lively from that litter); and the EE Litter, sired by Chaos, whelped May 21, 2010.
+She is grandmother of the FF, GG & HH Litters (Lively bred to Chaos) and grandmother of the LL Litter (GloryToo bred to Quasi), MM Litter (Spirit bred to Toby) and NN Litter (GloryToo bred to Cantor).

-Quinta is more often called The Wild Thing, rather than “Quinta.”
-I am working hard to civilize her, but not making a whole lot of progress.
-She loves to body slam me at every chance and is quite accomplished at surprising me, erupting from a supposedly peaceful, even comatose state.
-She’s a great agility dog.
-I hadn’t planned to show her until the fall of 2006 because she’s not steady on weaves yet, but when Mem’ry got sick, I substituted her at the NADAC trials in May.
+Quinta was more often called The Wild Thing, rather than “Quinta.”
+I worked hard to civilize her, but didn’t making a whole lot of progress.
+She loved to body slam me at every chance and was quite accomplished at surprising me, erupting from a supposedly peaceful, even comatose state.
+She was a great agility dog.
+I hadn’t planned to show her until the fall of 2006 because she was not steady on weaves yet, but when Mem’ry got sick, I substituted her at the NADAC trials in May.
 In her first four trials, she qualified all four times in Novice Jumpers with four first places.
 She also got 2 Novice Tunnelers legs, both with 1st place too, as well as 2 Novice Chances legs (that class is only pass/fail, no placings).

 Quinta at 26 days